 Piñatex is strong, lightweight, water resistant and breathable, and can be stitched, embossed and cut.
-In addition to conducting research on resin sustainability, Ananas Anam is currently making Piñatex stronger and more resilient to be used for upholstery within the automotive industry.
+In addition to conducting research on resin sustainability, Ananas Anam is currently making Piñatex stronger and more resilient with the aim for it to be used as upholstery within the automotive industry.

 To view more about Piñatex visit Ananas Anam's website.